timescale/docs.timescale.com-content/why-use-timescaledb.md

 You might consider an alternative if:

-- **Simple reads requirements**: If you simply want fast key-value lookups or single column rollups, an in-memory or column-oriented database might be more appropriate.
+- **Simple read requirements**: If you simply want fast key-value lookups or single column rollups, an in-memory or column-oriented database might be more appropriate.
 The former clearly does not scale to the same data volumes, however, while the latter's performance significantly underperforms for more complex queries.

 - **Heavy compression** is a priority.
 Benchmarks show TimescaleDB running on ZFS getting around 4x compression, but compression-optimized column stores might be more appropriate for higher compression rates.